japila-books/apache-spark-internals/docs/scheduler/TaskScheduler.md

 | TaskScheduler
 | Description

-| xref:scheduler:TaskSchedulerImpl.adoc[TaskSchedulerImpl]
+| scheduler:TaskSchedulerImpl.md[TaskSchedulerImpl]
 | [[TaskSchedulerImpl]] Default Spark scheduler

-| xref:spark-on-yarn:spark-yarn-yarnscheduler.adoc[YarnScheduler]
+| spark-on-yarn:spark-yarn-yarnscheduler.md[YarnScheduler]
-| [[YarnScheduler]] TaskScheduler for xref:tools:spark-submit.adoc#deploy-mode[client] deploy mode in xref:spark-on-yarn:index.adoc[Spark on YARN]
+| [[YarnScheduler]] TaskScheduler for tools:spark-submit.md#deploy-mode[client] deploy mode in spark-on-yarn:index.md[Spark on YARN]

-| xref:spark-on-yarn:spark-yarn-yarnclusterscheduler.adoc[YarnClusterScheduler]
+| spark-on-yarn:spark-yarn-yarnclusterscheduler.md[YarnClusterScheduler]
-| [[YarnClusterScheduler]] TaskScheduler for xref:tools:spark-submit.adoc#deploy-mode[cluster] deploy mode in xref:spark-on-yarn:index.adoc[Spark on YARN]
+| [[YarnClusterScheduler]] TaskScheduler for tools:spark-submit.md#deploy-mode[cluster] deploy mode in spark-on-yarn:index.md[Spark on YARN]

 |===

 == [[lifecycle]] Lifecycle

-A TaskScheduler is created while xref:ROOT:SparkContext.adoc#creating-instance[SparkContext is being created] (by calling xref:ROOT:SparkContext.adoc#createTaskScheduler[SparkContext.createTaskScheduler] for a given xref:ROOT:spark-deployment-environments.adoc[master URL] and xref:tools:spark-submit.adoc#deploy-mode[deploy mode]).
+A TaskScheduler is created while ROOT:SparkContext.md#creating-instance[SparkContext is being created] (by calling ROOT:SparkContext.md#createTaskScheduler[SparkContext.createTaskScheduler] for a given ROOT:spark-deployment-environments.md[master URL] and tools:spark-submit.md#deploy-mode[deploy mode]).

 .TaskScheduler uses SchedulerBackend to support different clusters image::taskscheduler-uses-schedulerbackend.png[align="center"]

-At this point in SparkContext's lifecycle, the internal `_taskScheduler` points at the TaskScheduler (and it is "announced" by sending a blocking xref:ROOT:spark-HeartbeatReceiver.adoc#TaskSchedulerIsSet[`TaskSchedulerIsSet` message to HeartbeatReceiver RPC endpoint]).
+At this point in SparkContext's lifecycle, the internal `_taskScheduler` points at the TaskScheduler (and it is "announced" by sending a blocking ROOT:spark-HeartbeatReceiver.md#TaskSchedulerIsSet[`TaskSchedulerIsSet` message to HeartbeatReceiver RPC endpoint]).

 The <<start, TaskScheduler is started>> right after the blocking `TaskSchedulerIsSet` message receives a response.

-The <<applicationId, application ID>> and the <<applicationAttemptId, application's attempt ID>> are set at this point (and `SparkContext` uses the application id to set xref:ROOT:SparkConf.adoc#spark.app.id[spark.app.id] Spark property, and configure xref:webui:spark-webui-SparkUI.adoc[SparkUI], and xref:storage:BlockManager.adoc[BlockManager]).
+The <<applicationId, application ID>> and the <<applicationAttemptId, application's attempt ID>> are set at this point (and `SparkContext` uses the application id to set ROOT:SparkConf.md#spark.app.id[spark.app.id] Spark property, and configure webui:spark-webui-SparkUI.md[SparkUI], and storage:BlockManager.md[BlockManager]).

 CAUTION: FIXME The application id is described as "associated with the job." in TaskScheduler, but I think it is "associated with the application" and you can have many jobs per application.

 Right before SparkContext is fully initialized, <<postStartHook, TaskScheduler.postStartHook>> is called.

-The internal `_taskScheduler` is cleared (i.e. set to `null`) while xref:ROOT:SparkContext.adoc#stop[SparkContext is being stopped].
+The internal `_taskScheduler` is cleared (i.e. set to `null`) while ROOT:SparkContext.md#stop[SparkContext is being stopped].

-<<stop, TaskScheduler is stopped>> while xref:scheduler:DAGScheduler.adoc#stop[DAGScheduler is being stopped].
+<<stop, TaskScheduler is stopped>> while scheduler:DAGScheduler.md#stop[DAGScheduler is being stopped].

 WARNING: FIXME If it is SparkContext to start a TaskScheduler, shouldn't SparkContext stop it too?
 Why is this the way it is now?